Sheila’s keynote was about ‘Openwashing’ and Open Practitioners.

 Loved the quote Treat servers like cattle not pets

 Working at Bipsync Craig talked us through his process, with some nice ideas and tools including Papertrail, Slack and New Relic

 Benjy gave out some handy links too.

 Enjoyed Austin’s storytelling approach, and the little discussed (for me at least) nitty gritty of the business of web design.
-Surely, someone is talking about this

 Scott Jenson’s talk was an intriguing introduction to some pretty technical aspects of the ‘Internet of Things’.
 Scott gave out little hardware beacons to encourage people to vist https://github.com/google/physical-web and get experimenting.
 Aside from that I also enjoyed his notion of ‘Truck Ideas’ and ‘Road ideas’ illustrated with the story of Malcom Mclean - developer of the shipping container.